 - Describe how the English vowels and consonants are articulated in English, and how they are different from the Japanese counterparts.
-(DP 1) - Articulate some major phonetic and phonological differences between the two major varieties of English, General American and BBC Pronunciation as well as some important variations among different varieties of English.
+(DP 1) - Articulate some major phonetic and phonological differences between the two major varieties of English, North American English (General American) and BBC English as well as some important variations among different varieties of English.
 (DP 1) - Describe the syllable structure of English and that of Japanese and explain the differences between them.
 (DP 1) - Explain how the suprasegmental features (stress, rhythm, intonation, thought grouping) work in English.
 (DP 1) - Explain some regularities in spelling-sound correspondences.
 (DP 1) - Describe sound changes in natural connected speech.
 (DP 1) - Point out Japanese students' typical problems with regard to the aforementioned pronunciation features and explain their causes.
 (DP 1, 6)

 - Prioritize what features to be taken up in class to make students' spoken English more "intelligible."
-(DP 1, 6) - Understand some pedagogical principles of pronunciation teaching (DP 6) - Acquire a repertoire of pronunciation teaching techniques (DP 6) - Use CBG's five-stage communicative framework for teaching pronunciation to create a pronunciation lesson (DP 6) - Transcribe English pronunciation using phonetic symbols (IPA).
+(DP 1, 6) - Understand some pedagogical principles of pronunciation teaching (DP 6) - Acquire a repertoire of pronunciation teaching techniques (DP 6) - Use the Celce-Murcia, et al.'s (CBG) five-stage communicative framework for teaching pronunciation to create a pronunciation lesson (DP 6) - Transcribe English pronunciation using phonetic symbols (IPA).
 (DP 1)